domenic/origin-isolation/scenarios.md

 Will the subframe get site-keyed, or origin-keyed?

-The answer is origin-keyed.
-The `window.savedFrame` variable does mean that the agent cluster map still contains an entry with key `Site{https://e.org}`, which itself contains the saved realm and corresponding `Window` object.
-However, because the iframe was removed from the DOM, the `Window` has no browsing context, and thus the browsing context group does not contain any browsing contexts that have seen the `https://e.org` origin.
-Thus the request for origin isolation is respected, and we end up with `Origin{https://example.org/}` as the key.
+The answer is site-keyed.
+We only consult the historical map of agent cluster keys, which says that `(https, e.org, 443)` goes in `Site{https://e.org}`.
+The fact that the iframe was removed (so no corresponding browsing context exists in the browsing context group), or that the `Window` was saved (so that the realm/agent/agent cluster still exist) do not impact our decision-making process here.
+We always consult the historical map of agent cluster keys to make the decision.

 ## Worked-out nested scenario